Enid MacRobbie

-Enid Anne Campbell MacRobbie, FRS (born 1931, Edinburgh, Scotland) is a Scottish plant scientist, and Emeritus Professor of Plant Biophysics at the University of Cambridge.
-Her specialty is biophysics, with particular interests in ion fluxes and stomata.
+Enid Anne Campbell MacRobbie (5 December 1931 – 22 September 2024) was a Scottish plant scientist who was Emeritus Professor of Plant Biophysics at the University of Cambridge and a Life Fellow of Girton College.
+Her specialty was biophysics, with particular interests in ion fluxes and stomata.

-She was appointed "to a Personal Professorship in 1987, the first woman scientist in Cambridge to be awarded a Personal Chair."
+Born on 5 December 1931, in Edinburgh, MacRobbie was appointed "to a Personal Professorship in 1987, the first woman scientist in Cambridge to be awarded a Personal Chair."
 She was elected a Fellow of the Royal Society of London in 1991 and of the Royal Society of Edinburgh in 1998.
-She is also a Foreign Member of the National Academy of Sciences and a Corresponding Member of the American Society of Plant Biologists.
+She was also a Foreign Member of the National Academy of Sciences and a Corresponding Member of the American Society of Plant Biologists.
 Roger Spanswick was a member of her laboratory.

+MacRobbie died on 22 September 2024, at the age of 92.